 1 the property is difficult to resell without completing the terms of the contract;

 2 the buyer who defaults loses their investment, because the seller keeps the deposit and resells the property; and

-3 the terms generally require the buyer to pay a large amount of capital at the end of the contract.
-Funds are often difficult to obtain without mortgaging the property (the very thing that the buyer wanted to avoid in the first place).
+3 the terms generally require the buyer to pay a large amount at the end of the contract.
+Funds are often difficult to obtain without mortgaging the property (what the buyer wanted to avoid).